 When you venture into the world of freelancing, it's difficult to know how much to charge and what your hourly or day rates should be.
 There are no rule books, no apparent solutions – it's a pure guessing game.

 You don't want to charge too much and price yourself out of the market, but you don't want to undersell yourself either.
 Above all, remember that your skills are valuable, so it's essential you get your rates right before talking to any potential clients.

 Here are Creative Boom's top tips on how much to charge for freelance work, followed by some useful links to some of the UK's leading bodies, societies and associations who can offer further guidance on freelance pricing.

 1. Do some research

-A great first step is to do some research to see what other freelancers are charging for similar work in your area.
+A significant first step is to do some research to see what other freelancers are charging for similar work in your area.
 If you've got more established freelance friends, ask them what their hourly rates are.
-Compare and come up with a rate you feel reflects your skills and experience, but make sure you're competitive.
+Compare and come up with a price you feel reflects your skills and experience, but make sure you're competitive.

 2. Know your place